lasgdk/bluegrss/README.md

 There may exist several security issues in this code, as it is quite old.
 It is recommended to use your own layers of protection on top of the code, e.g. use it on your internal network only, use it along with VPN, a simple Apache login prompt or similar.

+To install, copy the files to an PHP enabled web server, set up a MySQL database, and import the sql structure file.
+Navigate to the web site, and follow the instructions.

 Please report any security issues - as well as any other nice contributions :-)